Favourited 1493 times

-We are a young family building our home in Raja Ampat.
+We are a young family with an eco-lodge in Raja Ampat.
+Our names are Jack, Adecya, Bodhin (2.5yo) and Isla (1yo)

-If you google Raja Ampat you'll see it described as the the last paradise on Earth which is arguably sadly true but like most places is facing many issues with unsustainable growth.
+If you google Raja Ampat you'll see it described as the the last paradise on Earth.
+We are in a bird sanctuary in a marine park.

-The underwater pictures you can see are of our reef, 20 meters from the shoreline.
+The underwater pictures you see are of our reef, 20 meters from the shoreline.
 Together with the locals we have protected it for the 4 years.
-We have sea eagles, birds of paradise, hornbills, parrots, cockatoos, maleo birds, cous-cous', sugar-gliders, many butterflies, turtles, octopus, giant clams, walking sharks, cuttlefish, mantas (if the season) baby black tip reef sharks, all kinds of reef fish all in our the garden/reef and 3 dogs called Chilli, Peppa and Rokok.
-I’ve put a list of birds a volunteer documented in our garden in the photos below.
+There are sea eagles, birds of paradise, hornbills, parrots, cockatoos, maleo birds, cuscus, sugar-gliders, many butterflies, turtles, octopus, giant clams, walking sharks, cuttlefish, mantas (if the season) baby black tip reef sharks, all kinds of reef fish all in our the garden/reef and 3 dogs called Chilli, Peppa and Rokok.

 Help with Eco Projects